ipython/ipython/docs/source/development/messaging.rst

    The frontend that executed the code has a DEALER socket that acts as a 'virtual keyboard' for the kernel while this communication is happening (illustrated in the figure by the black outline around the central keyboard).
-In practice, frontends may display such kernel requests using a special input widget or otherwise indicating that the user is to type input for the kernel instead of normal commands in the frontend.
+In practice, frontends may display such kernel requests using a special input comm or otherwise indicating that the user is to type input for the kernel instead of normal commands in the frontend.